Hippocamp (moon)

-Hippocamp, also designated Neptune XIV, is a small moon of Neptune discovered on 1 July 2013.
+Hippocamp, also designated Neptune XIV, is a small inner moon of Neptune discovered on 1 July 2013.
 It was found by astronomer Mark Showalter by analyzing archived Neptune photographs the Hubble Space Telescope captured between 2004 and 2009.
 The moon is so dim that it was not observed when the Voyager 2 space probe flew by Neptune and its moons in 1989.
 It is about 34.8 km in diameter, and orbits Neptune in about 23 hours, just under one Earth day.
 Due to its unusually close distance to Neptune's largest inner moon Proteus, it has been hypothesized that Hippocamp may have accreted from material ejected by an impact on Proteus several billion years ago.
-The moon was formerly known by its provisional designation S/2004 N 1 until February 2019, when it was formally named Hippocamp, after the mythological sea-horse symbolizing Poseidon in Greek mythology.
+The moon was previously known by its provisional designation S/2004 N 1 until it was officially named Hippocamp in February 2019, after the mythological sea-horse symbolizing Poseidon in Greek mythology.

 History

 Discovery

 Hippocamp was discovered by a team of astronomers led by Mark Showalter of the SETI Institute on 1 July 2013.
 Showalter was examining archival Hubble Space Telescope images of Neptune from 2009, as part of his study on the ring arcs of Neptune.
 Since the inner moons and ring arcs of Neptune orbit quickly, Showalter developed and used a technique similar to panning, where multiple short-exposure images are gathered and digitally warped to compensate for orbital motion and to allow stacking of multiple images to bring out faint details.
 On a whim, Showalter decided to extend his analysis to regions beyond Neptune's ring system; he then found Hippocamp as a faint but unambiguous white dot.

 To confirm the moon, Showalter further analyzed over 150 archival Hubble images going back to 2004.
 Within a week, Showalter repeatedly found Hippocamp in these images and was able to identify the moon at ten different observation times from 2004 to 2009.
 Showalter had also checked images from the Voyager 2 spacecraft to find any detections of Hippocamp during its 1989 Neptune flyby, but was unable to identify the moon since it was too dim to be detected by Voyager 2's cameras.
 Nonetheless, the number of archival Hubble images with Hippocamp was enough to determine the moon's orbit.
 The discovery of Hippocamp was formally announced in a notice issued by the International Astronomical Union's Central Bureau for Astronomical Telegrams, along with a press release by the Space Telescope Science Institute on 15 July 2013.
 Given that the relevant images examined by Showalter were available to the public, the discovery could have been made by anyone.